 Is there any caffeine in decaf tea?

-According to ‘Which?’, tea makers claim that, by law, decaffeinated tea must contain less than 2.5% of its original caffeine.
-Apparently, this averages out to around 2mg of caffeine per cup, sometimes more.
+By law, decaffeinated tea must contain less than 2.5% of its original caffeine.
+This averages out to around 2mg of caffeine per cup, sometimes more.

 However, if your body is particularly sensitive to caffeine, you may find that even this is too much as the caffeine mounts up if you are drinking more than one cup a day.
 So, in this case it’s probably not so good for you and it might be better to stick to herbal or fruit infusions instead.

 How is decaf tea made?